Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Empirical Applications

 \subsection{Adaptive Testing for Connected Substitutes in Demand for Differential Products}

-Recently \cite{berry2014} provide conditions under which a nonparametric demand system for differentiated products can be inverted to NPIV equations using Market level data.
-A key restriction is what they call ``connected substitutes''. \cite{compiani2018} applies their nonparametric identification results and estimates the system of inverse demand by directly imposing the connected substitutes restrictions in his implementation of sieve NPIV estimator, and obtains informative results as an alternative to BLP demand in simulation studies and a real data application.
+\citet{berry2014} provided conditions under which a nonparametric demand system for differentiated products can be inverted to NPIV equations using market level data.
+A key restriction is what they called ``connected substitutes.'' \citet{compiani2018} applied their nonparametric identification results and estimated the system of inverse demand by directly imposing the connected substitutes restrictions in his implementation of sieve NPIV estimator, and obtained informative results as an alternative to BLP demand in simulation studies and a real data application.

-We revisit \cite{compiani2018}'s empirical application using the 2014 Nielsen scanner data set that contains market (store/week) level data of consumers in California choosing from organic strawberries, non-organic strawberries and an outside option.
-While \cite{compiani2018} directly imposes ``connected substitutes'' restriction in his sieve NPIV estimation of inverse demand, we want to test this restriction.
-Following \cite{compiani2018} we consider
+We revisit \citet{compiani2018}'s empirical application using the 2014 Nielsen scanner data set that contains market (store/week) level data of consumers in California choosing from organic strawberries, non-organic strawberries, and an outside option.
+While \citet{compiani2018} directly imposed ``connected substitutes'' restriction in his sieve NPIV estimation of inverse demand, we want to test this restriction.
+Following \citet{compiani2018}, we consider

-where $h$ denotes the inverse of the demand for organic strawberries, $X_o$ denotes a measure of taste for organic products, $X_{no}$ denotes the availability of other fruit, $S_{o}$ and $S_{no}$ denote the endogenous shares of the organic and non-organic strawberries, respectively. $(X_{o}, X_{no})$ are the two included instruments for the two endogenous shares $(S_{o}, S_{no})$. $In$ denotes store-level (zip code) income and $U$ unobserved shocks for organic produce.
-The vector $\textbf{P}=(P_{o},P_{no},P_{out})$ denotes the endogenous prices of organic strawberries, non-organic strawberries, and non-strawberry fresh fruit, respectively.
-We follow \cite{compiani2018} and let $\textbf{W}_p=(W_{o},W_{no},W_{out},W_{s1},W_{s2})$ be a $5-$ dimensional vector of conditional instruments for the price vector $\textbf{P}$, including $3$ Hausman-type instrumental variables $(W_{o},W_{no},W_{out})$ and $2$ shipping-point spot prices $(W_{s1},W_{s2})$ (as proxies for the wholesale prices faced by retailers).
+where $h$ denotes the inverse of the demand for organic strawberries, $X_{o}$ denotes a measure of taste for organic products, $X_{no}$ denotes the availability of other fruit, $S_{o}$ and $S_{no}$ denote the endogenous shares of the organic and non-organic strawberries, respectively. $(X_{o}, X_{no})$ are the two included instruments for the two endogenous shares $(S_{o}, S_{no})$. $In$ denotes store level (zip code) income and $U$ unobserved shocks for organic produce.
+The vector $\textbf{P}=(P_{o},P_{no},P_{\mathrm{out}})$ denotes the endogenous prices of organic strawberries, non-organic strawberries, and non-strawberry fresh fruit, respectively.
+We follow \citet{compiani2018} and let $\textbf{W}_{p}=(W_{o},W_{no},W_{\mathrm{out}},W_{s1},W_{s2})$ be a five-dimensional vector of conditional instruments for the price vector $\textbf{P}$, including three Hausman-type instrumental variables $(W_{o},W_{no},W_{\mathrm{out}})$ and two shipping-point spot prices $(W_{s1},W_{s2})$ (as proxies for the wholesale prices faced by retailers).